Uppercut Start a partner program

 Partner Discovery

-CAKE provides tracking and management but not partner recruitment capabilities.
+CAKE and most mid market alternatives provide tracking and management but not partner recruitment capabilities.
+They assume you will handle partner acquisition independently.
 Uppercut includes built in discovery specifically for SaaS partnerships.

 For teams where finding relevant partners is challenging, this difference significantly impacts program success potential.

-Reviews frequently mention that CAKE excels at what it does but leaves partner acquisition as a separate problem you must solve independently.
+Reviews frequently mention that CAKE excels at what it does but leaves partner acquisition as a separate problem you must solve with additional tools and effort.

 SaaS Optimization